Stephanie Scuris

-Stephanie Scuris (1931-2023) was a Greek-American artist and arts educator known for her large-scale Constructivist sculptures.
+Stephanie Scuris (born 1931) is a Greek-American artist and arts educator known for her large-scale Constructivist sculptures.
 She taught at the Rinehart School of Sculpture at the Maryland Institute College of Art in Baltimore, Maryland.

 Early life

 Scuris was born in Lacedaemonos, Greece,.
 She moved to the United States in 1947 at age 16, two years after the end of World War II.
 She studied under Josef Albers at Yale University, receiving a BFA and a MFA from the School of Art and Architecture in the late 1950s.

 Career

 Scuris was one of the select group of students Albers introduced to Madeleine and Arthur Lejwa at the Galerie Chalette.
 While still a student at Yale, she exhibited at their Structured Sculptures show of winter 1960.

 She exhibited at the Whitney Museum of Art, MOMA, The Baltimore Museum of Art, and the Yale Art School, and worked on major commissions for the Bankers Trust Company and the Salk Laboratories in the 1960s.